 image

-You can download TuskForce as part of the Elephant permissions editor here: introduction
+You can download TuskForce as part of the Elephant permissions editor here: Introduction

 In order to change any of those permissions you need to be either running as LocalSystem or allow yourself (or better a group you are in) full access to the respective registry key hierarchy.